Callum Jackson

 Callum Frederick Jackson (born 7 September 1994) is an English professional cricketer who played most recently as a wicket-keeper for Kent County Cricket Club.
-Jackson made his first-class cricket debut for Sussex County Cricket Club in a three-day match against a touring Australian side in July 2013, having made his professional debut in Twenty20 matches earlier in the same month.
+Jackson made his first-class cricket debut for Sussex County Cricket Club in a three-day match against a touring Australian team in July 2013, having made his professional debut in Twenty20 matches earlier in the same month.
 He has represented England at under-19 level.

 Early life and career

 Born in Eastbourne, Jackson was educated at St Bede's School, Eastbourne.
 He made his way through the Sussex youth ranks, playing at under-13, under-14, under-15 and under-17 level before joining the second XI as a 16-year-old in 2011.
 He was selected to represent an English Schools Cricket Association XI in 2011 before making his first appearance for the Sussex first XI on 1 May 2012 in a non-first-class match against the Leeds/Bradford MCC Universities team.

-In early 2013, Jackson was selected for the England under-19 side to tour South Africa, where he played in both Youth Test matches and three One Day Internationals in a five-match series, as well as in the two-innings warm-up match against a Western Cape Invitation XI.
+In early 2013, Jackson was selected for the England under-19 team to tour South Africa, where he played in both Youth Test matches and three One Day Internationals in a five-match series, as well as in the two-innings warm-up match against a Western Cape Invitation XI.